develnext/develnext/README.md

     gradle start

 This command will start the IDE by default.
-If you want open our project in IDEA, use the command `idea`
+If you want open our project in IDEA, use the command `idea` to generate project files for IDEA

     gradle idea